 Al was taken to the Emergency Room At Ford Hospital, he had lost a lot of blood, and doctors found that two bones in his lower left leg were shattered.
 The doctors felt his leg might have to be amputated.
 Al was in critical condition...In the days to follow Al's condition seem to improve, amputation was put off.
 He had a series of operations to attempt to repair the damage.
 After three months Al was released from the hospital. he returned home in a cast that engulfed his entire leg up to his hip.
 The doctors were doubtful that he would ever walk again.

-Al was forced to take a disability from the police department, unable to work at a job he loved.Recuperating at home Al still got plenty of attention from a nurse by the name of "fran" that had cared for him at the hospital.
+Al was forced to take a disability from the police department, unable to work at a job he loved.Recuperating at home Al still got plenty of attention from a nurse by the name of "Fran" that had cared for him at the hospital.
 His friends, family, and Fran became concerned about his mental outlook on life.
 He was severely depressed, at losing the ability to walk, and work.
 The Doctors encouraged him to become involved with a project that would keep his mind, and body active.
-He seemed uninterested with their suggestion.
+He seemed uninterested in their suggestion.
 Fran, often heard Al talk about loving cars, especially Corvettes.
 With Fran's encouragement, Al decided to buy a Corvette.
-A shiny Black number, with red leather interior.
+A shiny Black number, with a red leather interior.

 It was Fran, now Al's wife that drove the Vet to their home, with Al sitting proudly at her side.

 The new Corvette quickly seem to bring Al back to his former self.
 He daily worked on the car, it was said that his Vet had a mirror finish due to all the polishing, and care Al had given the car.
 He began to trailer the car all around the Country to some of the best better car shows, winning trophy after trophy.
 The best part of the story, Al was eventually able to walk with a brace, and some say at times leaning on his wife Fran.